playgameservices/play-games-plugin-for-unity/README.md

 under **Other Settings**.
 Enter your package name there (for example _com.example.my.awesome.game_).

 Next, click the **Window |Google Play Games|Setup - Android setup** menu item.
-This will display the Android setup screen, where you must input your Application ID (e.g. 12345678012).
+This will display the Android setup screen.

+Enter the Constants class name.
+This is the name of the fully qualified class that will be updated (or created) which contains the IDs of the game resources.
+The format of the name is <namespace>.<classname>.

+Enter the resource definition data.
+This is the XML data from the play console which contains the resource IDs as well as the Application ID for Android.

+This data is found in the play console by clicking "Get resources" on any of the resource pages (e.g. Achievements or Leaderboards), then clicking Android.

-After filling in the application ID, click the **Setup** button.
+After pasting the data into the text area, click the **Setup** button.

-**Important:** The application ID and package name settings must match exactly the values you used when setting up your project on the Developer Console.

 ### Additional instructions on building for Android on Windows